 Major commercial and industrial centers including London, Paris, Amsterdam, Frankfurt and the Ruhr Valley are just a few hours away.
 Thanks to its dense, high quality transportation infrastructure, Flanders offers you fast connections all over Europe by air, sea or land.

 For destinations within Europe, frequent air services are offered at Brussels International and Antwerp Airports.
-Both cities are also on Europe’s high-speed train network and offer connections to 19 cities.
+Both cities are also on Europe’s high-speed train network and offer connections to 19 cities, including London and Paris.

 Learn more about land-based transportation connections available in Flanders.

 According to the Financial Times’ fDI Intelligence, investors have access to higher quality real estate at a lower cost compared to many other locations.
 Most locations at similar costs, such as Amsterdam, Lille and Warsaw, are not nearly as high quality.

 Compared to other regions and countries in Europe and around the world, Flanders offers businesses affordable office space rental prices.
 In terms of occupancy price, Brussels – the capital of Flanders – scores significantly lower than nearby cities like London, Paris, Frankfurt.
 Moreover, Antwerp and Ghent – Flanders’ largest cities – offer the lowest rental prices per square meter compared to popular nearby cities.

 Flanders’ highly skilled and motivated workforce will significantly streamline operations at your corporate headquarters.
 Workers of the region are known around the world for their multilingualism, loyalty and cross-border flexibility.

 Workers of Flanders combine technological or scientific know-how with strong entrepreneurial skills, the result of an exceptional educational system that stresses practical applications and cutting-edge fields of study.
 In addition, modern regulatory infrastructure and flexible labor laws ensure that few days are lost to industrial disputes.